Code-Institute-Submissions/Author-Site/README.md

     <summary>Click to see User Story Testing</summary>

 * Home Page
-	* See the name of the Author
+	* See the name of the author
-	* Easily access the Site menu on both mobile & desktop
+	* Easily access the site menu on both mobile & desktop
 	* Log in or sign up
 	* Instantly see the shopping basket
 	* Scroll down to get an overview of the different series the author has written
 	* Click on the ‘read more’ button to navigate to the about the series pages
 	* Click on the  ‘buy the book’ buttons to navigate to the shop, where the series clicked on is pre-set as a product filter.
 * About Pages (Series + Author)
 	* Read more about the series & inspiration
 	* Click on and visit related websites (eg. the hotel that inspired the Ava books)
 	* Read more about the author
 * Fan Art Gallery
 	* Before logging in I can scroll through the existing fan art, reading the titles and descriptions and seeing who has submitted them
-	* Once logged in I can view my own fan art, including any that i have submitted that has not yet been approved.
+	* Once logged in I can view my own fan art, including any that I have submitted that has not yet been approved.
 	* I can add new fan art.
-	* If I have an unapproved fanart I get a clear notification, and the art is clearly labeled as unapproved.
+	* If I have an unapproved fan art I get a clear notification, and the art is clearly labeled as unapproved.
 	* I can click edit to change the text, title or artists name on the fan art that I have submitted.
 If I save changes the fan art is then returned to an un approved state.
 	* I can delete fan art that I have submitted.
 * Account
 	* I can click on the account icon in the header to create an account
 	* Once I have created an account and logged in I can reach the admin area if I am a superuser